Close Menu

 • Hospice care and short term respite care

-• Home health services, including physical therapy or occupational therapy
+• Home health services, such as physical therapy

 Medicare and 4 parts of Medicare coverage